 The top places to visit in Bhutan depend upon individual preferences and it is solely a personal choice.
-However, here is our list of the top 10 places to visit in Bhutan from a great many places to visit in this distinctive Himalayan kingdom.
+However, here we have picked up the top places to visit in Bhutan from a great many places to visit in this distinctive Himalayan kingdom.

 Most travelers spend their time in Bhutan exploring the western region of Thimphu, Paro, and Punakha valley.
-While there are many remarkable cultural and historical places to discover here, there are places to venture beyond like the village of Laya village at an elevation of 3,800 meters above sea level.
+While there are many remarkable cultural and historical places to discover here.
+However, there are places to venture beyond like the village of Laya at an elevation of 3,800 meters above sea level.
+Or you can explore the National Park which is the Gem of Bhutan.

-Here are some of the Best Places to visit in Bhutan, including the popular heritage-infused places of Thimphu, Paro, and Punakha.
+Here are some of the Top Places to visit in Bhutan in 2022, including the popular heritage-infused places of Thimphu, Paro, Punakha, Bumthang valley and Eastern Bhutan.
+And also learn about the best time to visit Bhutan.

 Thimphu, the capital of Bhutan, is sprawled along the bank of Wangchu (Thimphu River) encompassed by high mountains.
+Having entered Thimphu, you will soon notice that it is unlike most capital cities in the world.
+There are no high rise buildings and structures.
+The traffic density is low and there are no traffic lights.
+There are several streets that run on North-South axis and have smaller streets crossing them.
 Thimphu is rich in culture and history and has many interesting historic places to explore.
 It is also home to Bhutan’s Royal Families, the seat of government, and the office of the King of Bhutan.
 The colorful Thimphu festival is held at Tendrel Thang of Thimphu Tashichho Dzong.

 If you are in Bhutan, Thimphu is a must-visit place.